Lighting expert since 1979

 Gallery lighting in the hotel lobby: a work of art in a play of light

 Imagine entering a large hotel lobby and being greeted not only by the elegant, stylish furnishings and warm welcome of the hotel staff, but also by an artistic gallery that unfolds magnificently before your eyes.
-The works of art on the walls, whether paintings, photographs or sculptures, give the room character and depth.
+The artworks on the walls, be they paintings, photographs or sculptures, add character and depth to the room.

 But what really brings these works of art to life is the perfectly coordinated gallery lighting.
 In a lobby with a gallery, lighting is more than just a practical necessity.
 It becomes the curator of the space, putting the art in the best light.